LibraryOfCongress/seeing-lost-enclaves/research/index.md

 ----

+## Seeing Providence Chinatown

+This research guide comes out of initial work in [Seeing Providence Chinatown](https://unterbahn.com/chinatown).
+In thinking about my approach in that project, I wrote:

 I hope to produce a more immersive and contextually complete record by way of a spatial and sensory reconstruction, which will enable audiences to experience in a richer and more personal way what it would have felt like to stand in the heart of Providence's Chinatown and other erased enclaves of color.
 Our histories include traumas – my ancestors were not allowed into the US until 1965, and the early history of Asian Americans in Providence was also fraught with exoticization – like Chinese performer Afong Moy’s 1835 appearance as a curiosity in the Providence Museum.
 These histories are over-represented in the archive.